 Kirk T. Steudle, P.E., Director

 Steudle was the 2014 chair of the Transportation Research Board (TRB) Executive Committee and has served on the TRB Executive Committee since 2004.
 He chairs the Strategic Highway Research Program (SHRP 2) Oversight Committee for TRB.
-He served as president of the American Association of State Highway and Transportation Officials (AASHTO) from 2011 to 2012 and continues to serve on the AASHTO Executive Committee.
+He was president of the American Association of State Highway and Transportation Officials (AASHTO) from 2011 to 2012 and continues to serve on the AASHTO Executive Committee.
 He has been a member of the AASHTO Board of Directors since 2006.

-Steudle also is a national leader in the development of Connected Vehicle Technologies, working with a partnership of governments and auto manufacturers to further high-tech highway operations and at the same time, improve Michigan’s economy.
-Connected Vehicle Technology allows vehicles to communicate with the road and other vehicles to improve safety and mobility.
-Steudle is the incoming 2014 chair for the Intelligent Transportation Society of America (ITSA) Board of Directors.
+Steudle also is a national leader in the development of connected vehicle technologies, working with a partnership of governments and auto manufacturers to further high-tech highway operations and at the same time, improve Michigan’s economy.
+Connected vehicle technology allows vehicles to communicate with the road and other vehicles to improve safety and mobility.
+Steudle is the 2014 chair of the Intelligent Transportation Society of America (ITSA) Board of Directors.
 He also is a member of the Intelligent Transportation Systems (ITS) Program Advisory Committee to the U.S. Department of Transportation.
 Additionally, he serves on the board of the Engineering Society of Detroit, the largest engineering society in the country, and chairs the Michigan Mobility Transformation Center’s (MTC) External Advisory Board (EAB).
 Steudle also serves on the Lawrence Technological University (LTU) College of Engineering Advisory Board, and is a trustee for the Traffic Improvement Association (TIA) of Michigan.

 In the past, Steudle has served as MDOT’s chief deputy director, Bay Region engineer, and Metro Region deputy region engineer.
 He was also president of the 2009 Mississippi Valley Conference.

 Steudle and his wife, Marilyn, have two children and live in South Lyon, Michigan.